MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 # The test adapter

-It's time to implement the Test Explorer adapter.
-As mentioned earlier, it will be implementet in C#, will start a test server for each set of tests and respond to events from the test servers by updating the Test Explorer.
+It's time to implement the Test Explorer adapter, implemented in C#.
+As mentioned earlier, it will start a test server for each set of tests and respond to events from the test servers by updating the Test Explorer.

 ## Globals.cs